apache/flink/docs/tutorials/datastream_api.md

 - basic types, i.e., String, Long, Integer, Boolean, Array
 - composite types: Tuples, POJOs, and Scala case classes

 and Flink falls back to Kryo for other types.
-It's also possible to use other serializers with Flink.
+It is also possible to use other serializers with Flink.
 Avro, in particular, is well supported.

 ### Java tuples and POJOs